oktopuslinky/hackuta2025/README.md

-# Talkitout - AI-Powered Communication Buddy
+# TalkItOut - AI-Powered Communication Buddy

 This project was created for HackUTA 2025.

 ## Description

-Talkitout is an AI-powered interview coaching application designed to help users practice their interviewing skills in a safe and encouraging environment.
+TalkItOut is an AI-powered interview coaching application designed to help users practice their interviewing skills in a safe and encouraging environment.
 The application features a chat interface where users can interact with an AI coach, receive feedback, and improve their confidence.

 The frontend is built with React and TypeScript, focusing on a clean, modern, and empathetic user interface.